BabiMacieira/BabiMacieira/README.md

 -->

 ### Here is What I'm Working On! 🤓
-- 💻 I’m currently studying Analysis and Development Systems
+- 💻 I’m currently studying Analysis and Development Systems;
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning Java, HTML, CSS and JavaScript;
 - 👯 I’m looking to collaborate on my abilities and skills;
-- 🤔 I’m looking for help with a new job
+- 🤔 I’m looking for help with my first oportunity in IT;
-- 💬 Ask me about anything
+- 💬 Ask me about anything;
-- 📫 How to reach me: [Linkedin - Profile](https://www.linkedin.com/in/barbarakgmacieira/)
+- 📫 How to reach me: [Linkedin - Profile](https://www.linkedin.com/in/barbaramacieiraa/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love sports and games!